kepackard/project-three-frontend/README.md

 ***
 ## Introduction

-A paragraph used to introduce interested parties to the project and needs to include one or more screenshots.
+Lorem ipsum a paragraph used to introduce interested parties to the project and needs to include one or more screenshots.

 Screenshot 1
 Screenshot 2